jon-heard/obsidian-inline-scripts-library/mythicv2_ui.sfile.md

 return expand("action " + (pick * 2 - 2));
 ```
 __
-action - Ask user for the npc's disposition modifier.
+action - Asks user for the npc's disposition modifier.
-Roll and display an action for the npc to take.
+Rolls and shows an action for the npc to take.